AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU discusses revision of MRLs for copper compounds
+EU to raise MRLs for copper compounds on certain foods

-Draft Commission Regulation […] as regards maximum residue levels for copper compounds in or on certain products [download]
+Draft Commission Regulation as regards maximum residue levels for copper compounds in or on certain products

 What is changing and why?

-The European Union (EU) is discussing the amendment of maximum residue levels (MRLs) for copper compounds on certain products, as summarised in Table 1.
-This is based on updated scientific assessments by the European Food Safety Authority, which reviewed all sources of exposure (use as a pesticide and natural presence in the environment).
+The European Union (EU) will amend the maximum residue levels (MRLs) for copper compounds on certain products, as summarised in Table 1.
+This is based on updated scientific assessments by the European Food Safety Authority (EFSA), which reviewed all sources of exposure – use as a pesticide, and natural presence in the environment.

 Timeline